samp-reston/algo-visualiser/docs/README.md

 The dotted boxes symbolise the state sharing between components, as expected there is a lot of state management occuring within the parent Data Structure or Algorithm component.

 ## Continuous Integration Continuous Delivery
 This project will operate with development branches.
-Any branches made off the main branch will be assumed to be a development branch on which unit tests will be ran every commit and integration tests ran upon merge onto main branch.
+To build upon these principles further I have protected the main branch from direct commits.

 As shown by the following Swim Lane diagram is the CI/CD workflow for each event.
 ![CI/CD](./designs/CI-CD/Actions%20and%20Workflow.png)

-To build upon these principles further I have protected the main branch from direct commits.